 7.4 A Comparison of all Models

-Here, we perform a comparative study of the model performances.
-We build Random Forest, KNN and SVM models with all 10 features and reduced models with the top 8 and 7 features, respectively.
+We build Random Forest, KNN, and SVM models with all 10 features and reduced models with the top 8 and 7 features, respectively.
 We consider an 80/20 split for all of the aforementioned models.
 The accuracies for all of these models are presented in Table 7.19 and Figure 7.7.
+NEED TO WALK THE READER THROUGH THE COMPARISON.
+DON’T JUST THROW STUFF INTO A TABLE AND EXPECT THE READER TO FIGURE IT OUT.